PLANNING FOR YOUR OVERLAND TRIP

 REFRIGERATION

 Subject to space you can never have enough of this (my view).
-I would recommend an Engle Fridge, if this is above your budget, look for a great sturdy esky (Please Note: Ice is not always available).
-In a motorhome fit the biggest possible fridge and freezer you can afford/fit.
-When using an Engle type fridge invest in a dual battery system.
+I would recommend an Engel Fridge, if this is above your budget, look for a great sturdy esky (Please Note: Ice is not always available).
+In a motorhome fit the biggest possible fridge and freezer (or 2) you can afford/fit.
+When using an Engel type fridge invest in a dual battery system.

 POWER SOURCES